core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Security Context # {#sec-context}

-This specification defines a group concept (see {{terminology}}) in which endpoints executing the Group OSCORE protocol can be members of a group.
+This specification defines group as a set of endpoints sharing keying material and security parameters for executing the Group OSCORE protocol (see {{terminology}}).
 Each endpoint which is member of a group maintains a Security Context as defined in Section 3 of {{RFC8613}}, extended as follows (see {{fig-additional-context-information}}):

 * One Common Context, shared by all the endpoints in the group.
 Three new parameters are included in the Common Context: Counter Signature Algorithm, Counter Signature Parameters and Counter Signature Key Parameters, which all relate to the  signature of the message included in group mode (see {{mess-processing}}).